drzhelnov/drzhelnov.github.io/usmle/tcom.md

 **DIA2** Assesses the developmental level of the patient.

-> ⚠ No mention of DIA2 in the [NBME Item-Writing Guide](https://www.nbme.org/item-writing-guide), 6th Edition—Version November 2020.
+> ⚠ No mention of this task/competency in the [NBME Item-Writing Guide](https://www.nbme.org/item-writing-guide), 6th Edition—Version November 2020.

 ### Prognosis/Outcome (PRO) - STEP 2 CK ONLY